by Antonin Tuynman, PhD | Foreword to The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution by Alex M. Vikoulov

 Get ready to have your "mind blown!"*

-*Foreword by Antonin Tuynman, PhD to the new book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" by Alex M. Vikoulov (2019).
-The book is now available on Amazon, Barnes & Noble, in select brick-and-mortar bookstores and directly from this website.
+*Foreword by Antonin Tuynman, PhD to The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution by Alex M. Vikoulov, available now on Amazon, Audible, from Barnes & Noble, and directly from EcstadelicNET webstore.

 About the Author:

 Antonin Tuynman studied Chemistry at the University of Amsterdam, achieving both an MSc and a PhD, and worked as a postdoc researcher at the "Université René Descartes Paris V" in Paris.
 Since 2000, Tuynman has worked as a patent examiner at the European Patent Office (EPO) in the field of clinical diagnostics.
 He has vast experience in meditation and yoga, and a strong interest in Hinduism and Buddhism.
 He also has strong affinity for futurism and the Singularity theory of Kurzweil.
 In his books, Tuynman proposes Artificial Intelligence concepts which may lead to the emergence of Internet as a conscious entity using stratifications from Vedic scriptures.
 More Bio...